ofTheo/ofxKinect/README.markdown

 ### Windows (Visual Studio):

 Close Visual Studio and rename the *.sln file.
 Open the solution, right click on the project in the project broswer and select "Rename ...".

+###NOTE: Does not currently support the OF Project Generator on Windows

+On Windows, libfreenect is provided in a precompiled static library with a few header files and does *not* use the freenect source files.
+The current OF Project Generator does not handle this situation correctly and adds the source files, resulting in projects which will not build.
+It's recommended to either copy the example project or generate a new project without ofxKinect, then follow instructions in the next section to add ofxKinect to your project.

+The **best option** would be for someone to help us by updating ofxKinect to build freenect on Windows.
+This most probably involves pthread32 and other libraries …

 Adding ofxKinect to an Existing Project
 ---------------------------------------